tinacms/tinacms/packages/@tinacms/cli/GeneratedClientDocs.md

 ## Using build in Graphql Queries

-The client comes with several build in graphql queries to allow you to get up and running quickly.
+The client comes with several built-in GraphQL queries to allow you to get up and running quickly.
 There is one caveat it **does not resolve references**.
-Although we plan to support an API do to this in the future, the build in generated client functions do not resolve references.
+Although we plan to support an API do to this in the future, the built-in generated client functions do not resolve references.
 To resolve reference you will have to [write your own queries](#writing-your-own-gql-queries).

 Firstly, you can import a function to get the client client from generated folder located in `.tina/__generated/types`.
 ```ts